opendocsg/opendoc-state-courts-practice-directions-2021/PART-18-ELECTRONIC-FILING-AND-SERVICE-FOR-CRIMINAL-PROCEEDINGS.md

 (5) For CCDCs, the CCDC Checklist is only required to be submitted before the scheduled Court event by the party applying for an adjournment.

-(6) Where the case involves a charge under the Protection from Harassment Act, the Prosecution must file the checklist in [Form 31](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2031.pdf) of Appendix A1 to these Practice Directions on ICMS when all the charges are ready and before the accused person is called upon to indicate his plea.
+(6) Where the case involves a charge under the Protection from Harassment Act 2014, the Prosecution must file the checklist in Form 31 of Appendix A1 to these Practice Directions on ICMS when all the charges are ready and before the accused person is called upon to indicate his plea.

 ## 120. Applications